Green Split Pea Curry Recipe & The £2 Challenge

 My green split pea curry also goes to Jac at Tinned Tomatoes for Meat Free Mondays.

-If you make this green split pea curry, I’d love to hear about it in the comments below or via social media.
-A photo would be good too.
-For more nutritious and delicious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.
+Thanks for visiting Tin and Thyme.
+If you make this green split pea curry recipe, I’d love to hear about it in the comments below or via social media.
+Do share a photo on social media too and use the hashtag #tinandthyme, so I can spot it.
+For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 Disclosure: This is a sponsored post.
 As it’s written for charitable purposes, I’ve only taken a small fraction of my normal fee.
 I was not required to write a positive review and all opinions are, as always, my own.